docker/docs/desktop/extensions/settings-feedback.md

 1. Navigate to **Settings**, or **Preferences** if you're a Mac user.
 2. Select the **Extensions** tab.
 3. Next to **Show Docker Extensions system containers**, select or clear the checkbox to set your desired state.
-4. In the bottom-right corner, click **Apply & Restart**.
+4. In the bottom-right corner, select **Apply & Restart**.

 > **Note**
 >
-> Enabling extensions does not use computer resources (CPU / Memory) by itself.
+> Enabling extensions doesn't use computer resources (CPU / Memory) by itself.
 >
 > Specific extensions might use computer resources, depending on the features and implementation of each extension, but there is no reserved resources or usage cost associated with enabling extensions.

 ## Submit feedback

-Feedback can be given to an extension author through a dedicated Slack channel or Github.
+Feedback can be given to an extension author through a dedicated Slack channel or GitHub.
 To submit feedback about a particular extension:

 1. Navigate to Docker Dashboard and from the menu bar select the ellipsis to the right of **Extensions**.
-2. Click **Manage Extensions**.
+2. Select the **Manage** tab.
 3. Select the extension you want to provide feedback on.
 4. Scroll down to the bottom of the extension's description and, depending on the extension, select: